Jiří Štajner

 Jiří Štajner (born 27 May 1976) is a Czech former professional footballer who played as an attacking midfielder or second striker.
 Eight years a player for Hannover 96, he is extremely popular with Hannover fans and is seen as a cult figure at the club.

 Club career

 Czech Republic

 Štajner started his active footballing career in the youth teams of SK Dynamo České Budějovice.
-At a young age, he was picked up by one of the league's best teams, SK Slavia Prague.
+At a young age, he was picked up by one of the league's best teams, Slavia Prague.
 He failed to make a breakthrough at Slavia, continuing his youth career with TJ Senohraby, an amateur club close to the city where he grew up - Benešov.